 - B.S., Music Education, University of Maryland, College Park

 - Graduate coursework in Vocal Pedagogy, Shenandoah Conservatory

-- Vocal Study with David Christopher, George Gibson, J. Arden Hopkin, Mary Walkley
+- Vocal Study with George Gibson, Virginia Grasso, David Jones

 - Coaching with Gillian Cookson, Jorge Robaina, Richard Crittenden

-Non-musical interests include cooking, spirituality, politics, psychology, fitness, travel, fine dining, and all the other arts.
+Non-musical interests include cooking, spirituality, consciousness, quantum physics, politics, psychology, fitness, travel, fine dining, and artistic expression of all kinds.